Pupil Premium

 At Beaumont School, our principles and strategy for using Pupil Premium Funding are as follows:

-- The school ensures that a designated senior leader, an Assistant Headteacher, plus the Headteacher and Senior Leadership team have a clear overview of how the funding is being allocated and the difference it is making to the outcomes for pupils.
+- The school ensures that a designated Senior Leader (an Assistant Headteacher) plus the Headteacher and wider Senior Leadership Team have a clear overview of how the funding is being allocated and the difference it is making to the outcomes for pupils.
+The Senior Leader for disadvantaged students is Ms Irving, Assistant Headteacher.

-- The school reports to the governing body on a termly basis regarding the progress, behaviour and attendance of the pupils.
+- The school reports to the governing body on a termly basis regarding the progress, behaviour and attendance of all pupils, including those eligible for Pupil Premium funding.

-- The school also ensures that class and subject teachers know which pupils are eligible for pupil premium so that they can take responsibility for accelerating their progress.
+- The school also ensures that class and subject teachers know which pupils are eligible for Pupil Premium so that they can take appropriate action to accelerate the progress of these students.

-- The interventions we have set up are to tackle a range of issues, e.g. attendance, behaviour, factors outside school.
-Therefore, the school focuses on INSET on supporting pupils, effective teaching and learning, strong careers information, advice and guidance, literacy and numeracy support, targeted subject support, post-mock exam booster classes, good facilities for supported self-study, mentoring, counselling and further enrichment.
+- The interventions we have set up are to tackle a range of issues, e.g. attendance, behaviour, factors outside of school.
+Therefore, the school focuses on ensuring effective teaching and learning (including comprehensive training about the ways to support disadvantaged students), strong careers education, information, advice and guidance (CEIAG), literacy and numeracy support, targeted subject support, good facilities for supported self-study, mentoring, counselling and further enrichment.

-- Sutton Trust Research shows that one of the most effective interventions is related to meta-cognition and self-regulation.
-At Beaumont School we are proud of our ‘Skills for Success’ (S4S) programme which supports students to develop the skills they need to learn and for later life.
-These ‘Skills for Success’ are taught through a varied tutor time programme, which is regularly reviewed, and through the whole curriculum.
-In addition, Curriculum Enrichment Days throughout the school year are themed around a different aspect of the ‘S4S’ programme.
-These skills are often those that may have been missing from home lives, when disadvantage occurs, so it is important that they are taught in school.
+- Sutton Trust Research shows that one of the most effective interventions is related to metacognition and self-regulation.
+At Beaumont School we are proud of our ‘Skills for Success’ (S4S) programme which supports students to develop the skills they need to learn now, and for later life.
+These ‘Skills for Success’ are taught through a varied tutor time programme, which is regularly reviewed, and through the wider whole curriculum.
+In addition, Personal Development Days throughout the school year further enrich the school experience, particularly for disadvantaged students, who may not have access to these opportunities outside of school.
+These skills are often those that may have been missing from home lives, when disadvantage occurs, so it is important that they are taught and experienced in school.

-- The school thoroughly analyses the performance and progress of students in all subjects, with a particular focus on English, Maths and Science.
+- The progress of disadvantaged students is monitored closely by a team composed of the Pupil Premium Lead (Ms Irving), the Deputy Headteacher (Mrs Powdrell), the SENDCO (Mr Baker), the Key Stage Leaders and the Head of Year.
+This team meets weekly to monitor and review progress (pastoral and academic).
+As part of this monitoring, this team thoroughly analyses the performance and progress of students in all subjects, with a particular focus on English, Maths and Science.
 Regular monitoring takes place at both department and pastoral level, with senior leaders monitoring that suitable interventions are in place.

 - The school never confuses eligibility for Pupil Premium with low ability and supports students to achieve the highest levels possible.